SergiGuasch/Projects/Data Analysis/Final Project/Final project.md

 We need to get the information most relevant for the future analysis and visualizations/maps.
 In this sense, we get the information from the title of the restaurant, the rating of the restaurant, the number of reviews and finally we can get also the address.
 The results it will be a dataframe of four columns with this information.

 ![Dataframe](https://github.com/SergiGuasch/Projects/blob/main/Data%20Analysis/Final%20Project/Images/restaurants.jpg)
 *Fig 1.
-Data distribution in King County by zipcode*
+Dataframe obtained from the scrape *

 ## 2 Data Cleaning: Standarization & Checking Null values